-FEED: Use a commercial chick starter for the first 8 weeks or follow the instructions that are specific to your feed.
+Use a commercial chick starter for the first 8 weeks or follow the instructions that are specific to your feed.
 Cover the floor with several layers of paper towels.
-Sprinkle the feed on top of the paper towels all around the area where the chicks will be.
-(Use plenty.
-Better to waste some than not have enough.)
-The chicks find the feed more easily this way at the start.
-Change the paper towels daily.
-Do this for 3 days.
-Then put the feed in troughs low enough so the chicks can see and reach the feed easily.
-Use a 2 foot feeder for each 50 chicks.
+Sprinkle the feed on top of the papers all around the area where the chicks will be.
+Use plenty, better to waste some then not have enough.
+The chicks will find the feed more easily this way at the start; do this for 3 days.
+Change the papers daily.
+Next put the feed in troughs low enough so the chicks can see and reach the feed easily.
+Use a two-foot trough feeder for each 50 chicks.
 Never let the chicks run out of feed.
-Be sure that the feed that you purchase is a brand name and has had a short shelf life.
-Feeds will get old and will lose many of the vital nutrients that baby chicks need.
+Be sure that the feed that you purchase is a brand name that has had a short shelf life.
+When feed gets old it can lose many of the vital nutrients that baby chicks need.

-WATER: Have a one gallon chick waterer for each 50 chicks.
-For the first two days, add 3 tablespoons of table sugar to each quart of water for extra energy.
+Have a one-gallon chick waterer for every 50 chicks.
+For the first two days, add 3 Tbsp. of table sugar to each quart of water for extra energy if desired.
 Use plain water after that.
-Dip the beak of the chick in the water before you turn it loose.
-Your chicks will be thirsty when you get them.
-A taste of water right away helps them to find more water soon.
-Most baby chick loss is caused because the chick doesn’t start to eat or drink.
+Dip the beak of each chick in the water before you turn it loose.
+Your chicks will be thirsty when you get them; a taste of water right away helps them find more soon.
+Most baby chick loss happens because the chick doesn’t start to eat or drink.
 Never let your chicks run out of clean water.
 Be careful that the chicks cannot get into the water.

-HEAT: The temperature where the chicks are should be 90 to 95 degrees for the first week.
+When chicks arrive they should be kept at 90 to 95 degrees for the first week.
 Reduce the temperature five degrees per week until you get to 70 degrees.
 They shouldn’t need any heat after 70 degrees.
 Use a thermometer for accurate readings—do not guess!
 If the chicks are huddled together under the light, they are too cold.
 If the opposite occurs they are too warm, allow adequate room for them to escape the heated area.

-A good source of heat is a 250 watt heat bulb (red bulbs are better than white.
-They cause less picking.)
+A good source of heat is a 250-watt heat bulb.
+Red bulbs are better than white and cause less picking.
 Hang it 18 inches from the floor.
 Be certain to secure the bulb properly as they can be a fire hazard if they fall into the bedding.
-The temperature directly under the bulb will be higher than 90 degrees. but the chicks will adjust themselves to the area they like.
-Use one bulb for each 50 chicks in cold weather.
+The temperature directly under the bulb will be higher than 90 degrees; let the chicks adjust to the area that they like.
+Use one bulb for each 50 chicks in colder weather.
 Use one bulb for each 100 chicks in warmer weather.
 Make sure your chicks have ample space and a cooler area to move into in case it gets too warm for them under the bulb.
 This is especially important for ducklings and goslings.

-LIGHT: If you use a heat bulb, this will also serve as the light you need.
+If you use a heat bulb it will also serve as the light you need.
 Otherwise, be sure to give your chicks light.
 Use a 75-watt bulb on dark days.
-Have a small light for night- 15 watts or similar – to keep them from piling.
+Have a small light at night- 15 watt- to keep them from piling up.

-SPACE: Try to provide 1/2 square foot per chick.
-When starting 50 chicks.use a draft shield (see below) and make a circle about 5 to 8 feet across.
-For 100 chicks. make the circle 7 to 8 feet across.
+Try to provide ½ square foot per chick.
+When starting 50 chicks, use a draft shield and make a circle about 5-8 feet across.
+For 100 chicks make the circle 7-9 feet across.

 OTHER IMPORTANT MATTERS

-DRAFT SHIELD: Cardboard put in circle about 12 inches high around the chicks helps cut down drafts on the floor.
-Be sure the circle is large enough to allow chicks to get away from the heat if they want to.
+Cardboard put in a circle about 18 inches high around the chicks helps cut down on drafts.
+Be sure the circle is large enough to allow chicks to get away from the heat should they need to.

-LITTER: Peat moss, shavings, or ground corn cobs make great litter (for 2+ week old chicks) If you are using shavings for litter, be sure they are kiln-dried and not fresh.
+Peat moss, shavings, or ground corn cobs make great litter (for 2+ week old chicks) If you are using shavings for litter be sure they are kiln-dried and not fresh.
 This is very important.
-Place the litter over the floor at least 1-inch thick.
-Keep the litter covered for the first three days with paper towels or old bedsheets to keep the chicks from eating the litter instead of the feed.
+Place the litter over the floor at least 1 inch thick.
+Keep the litter covered for the first three days with paper towels to keep the chicks from eating the litter instead of their feed.
 This is especially important for pheasant chicks.
-It is important to remove the paper towels after three days.

-GRIT: Starting after the third day, also sprinkle baby chick grit on the feed every 3 days as if you were salting your food.
-Avoid putting out too much at any one time as the chicks may fill up on it instead of the feed.
+Starting after the third day, sprinkle some baby chick grit on the feed daily, as if you were salting your food.
+Avoid putting too much at any one time as the chick may fill up on grit instead of feed.

-PICKING: Baby chicks will often pick at each other if they are too hot, too crowded, without fresh air; or short of room.
-Occasionally, a bright light also causes them to pick, especially in game birds.
-An ounce of prevention is worth a pound of cure when it comes to picking.
-Sometimes, however, they pick for no apparent reason.
-To stop it, try putting in green grass clippings several times a day and darken the room.
-Chunks of grass sod can also be set around for the chicks to pick at.
-(As a last resort try cutting off about one-third of the top bill with a very sharp knife or razor blade.
-Cut from top to bottom, straight down.
-Be careful not to crush the bill by pushing too hard on the knife or razor blade.)
+Baby chicks will often pick at each other if they are too hot, crowded, without fresh air, or short of room.
+Occasionally, bright light causes them to pick, especially in game birds.
+Sometimes, they will pick for no reason.
+To stop it, try putting in fresh green grass clippings several times a day and darken the room.
+Chunks of grass sod can also be set around for the chicks to peck at.

 AFTER FOUR WEEKS